openactive/openactive.github.io/rdfs_properties/accessPass.md

 ---

 # accessPass
-ImageObject or Barcode that contains reference to an asset (e.g. Barcode, QR code image or PDF) usable for entrance.
-Not applicable for an OrderQuote.
+The barcode, QR code, magnetic stripe, or swipe card associated with this Customer Account, within their own namespaces.

-This property can be used on: [`schema:OrderItem`](https://schema.org/OrderItem)
+This property can be used on: [`oa:CustomerAccount`](https://openactive.io/CustomerAccount), [`schema:OrderItem`](https://schema.org/OrderItem)

-This property may include the values: [`schema:ImageObject`](https://schema.org/ImageObject)
+This property may include the values: [`schema:Barcode`](https://schema.org/Barcode), [`schema:ImageObject`](https://schema.org/ImageObject)

 For more information, see the [developer documentation](https://developer.openactive.io/data-model/types/).